 As mention before, more information does not mean anything if you do not know what to do with it or use it for the right purpose.
 The biggest mistakes related to plyometric exercises are connected to the volume, intensity, and timing.

 The primary goal of the plyometric exercises is to make your nervous system more efficient.
-For this reason, it is crucial that you do this exercises in a rested state, fully recovered from your previous workout.
+For this reason, it is crucial that you do these exercises in a rested state, fully recovered from your previous workout.
 So many times I’ve witness coaches giving plyometric exercises after intensive running or hour and a half of karate training when your CNS is already fatigued.
 Therefore, the plyometric exercises should be done at the beginning, or during the central part of the practice.

 Another thing many coaches overlook is the volume.
 When it comes to plyometric exercises, more does not mean better, which is precisely what many people think.
 With the expansion of the fitness industry and the considerable number of workout programs that came along, plyometric exercises got misinterpreted.
 And the reason is that every movement that involves jumping could be categorized as plyometric exercises since it includes the stretch-shortening cycle.
 However, if you jump for 30 minutes nonstop, you do not get the primary benefits from the plyometric exercises.
 Paying attention to the volume (number of sets and repetitions) and the intensity (load and rest interval) is crucial.